glimmercharger/glimmercharger/README.md

 ## What i'm Developing Now 💻

-Primovia And District Roblox Game as Head Scripter
+idk atp

-Other stuff (mostly python stuff tbh)
+Other stuff (mostly html or python stuff tbh)

 Coding languges I have been working on: